Effective communication: getting the message across

 - Threats: These statements can include giving another person an ultimatum, for example, “If you don’t do what I want, then I’m going to…”

-Getting your message across isn’t always easy, as you might have seen from the case study in the Effective communication fact sheet.
+Getting your message across isn’t always easy.
 Good communication skills can help you avoid conflict and solve problems.

 One of the most effective ways of communicating is to use whole messages.
 This is especially useful when you need to raise an issue that’s difficult to talk about or makes you feel uncomfortable.
 A whole message involves expressing how you think and feel, while at the same time stating what you want.
 Whole messages consist of four parts: